Skip to Content

 For an incredible experience, delicious food and amazing waiters/performers you must visit Andres Carne de Res in Bogota

-This amazing restaurant actually has a few locations but the easiest to get to in Bogota is Andrés DC.
-The crazy decor, live shows and dancing are reason enough to visit, while the food is just the icing on the cake.
+This amazing restaurant has a few locations but the easiest to get to in Bogota is Andrés DC.
+The crazy decor, live shows, and dancing are reason enough to visit, while the food is just the icing on the cake.
 The menu is 40 pages long and features delicious dishes from grilled octopus to steak, as well as vegetarian options and lots of yummy cocktails.
-The staff are incredibly friendly and attentive, which is no mean feat since this place gets absolutely packed.
-It's really quite difficult to describe Andrés Carne de Res, you'll just have to experience it yourself!
+The staff are incredibly friendly and attentive, which is no mean feat since this place gets packed.
+It's quite difficult to describe Andrés Carne de Res, you'll just have to experience it yourself!

 Capital Cocina y Cafe